 Hundreds of bird and butterfly species call the forest home.
 Notable among the endangered bird species are the Nahan’s Francolin and the Papyrus Gonolek.
 The most common birds, which are a must see in the forest, are the Great Blue Turaco and the Black and White casqued hornbill.

 The forest also hosts a wide range of animals, including endangered primates.
 A primatologist working in Mabira Forest announced in February that monkeys in the forest previously thought to be Grey-cheeked Mangabey (Lophocebus albigena) were in fact a new species.
+Therefore if you are looking for a nearest destnation from Kampala, where you can enjoy a primate safari, Mabria is the place to go!
 There are leopards, antelopes and snakes.
 Elephants and buffaloes were once plentiful and roamed the forest but became extinct about three decades ago as human intrusion started taking its toll on the forest.
 The forest is beginning to recover after the current government evicted encroachers.

 Former Ugandan President Idi Amin encouraged Ugandans to settle in the forest and grow crops in what was termed “double production.”
 They not only settled here but also built their own capital city known as London in the heart of the jungle.
 ‘London’ was razed to the ground when the encroachers were evicted by the Government.